 What does your course involve in a typical week?

-We have just had our paramedic laboratory upgraded and we are the first cohort to use it.
+We have just had our paramedic laboratory upgraded, and we are the first cohort to use it.
 ACU has excellent practical classes, with only 15 students in each 2-hour session.
-We have been doing extensive cardiopulmonary resuscitation including advanced airway control, we have been getting to know the mannequins very well!
+We have been doing extensive cardiopulmonary resuscitation, including advanced airway control, and we have been getting to know the mannequins very well!
 We also have up to five 2nd or 3rd-year mentors helping us during the labs.
 It really is a fabulous learning space and gives us the ability to build a well-established paramedic student community.

 We have excellent community groups such as NORSPA (North Sydney Student Paramedic Society), NORSPA PJE (Pharmacology, Journal and Electrocardiogram) Club and numerous groups and representatives all advocating for us and keeping us connected.
 It truly is a wonderful experience.

 How are you going in the current COVID-19 pandemic?